-Inovayt Finance Broker, James Christie, says, “The first step to getting an equity loan is the valuation of your property to figure out how much equity you have.
+Inovayt Mortgage Broker Gold Coast, James Christie, says, “The first step to getting an equity loan is the valuation of your property to figure out how much equity you have.
 This is done by your broker in conjunction with your lender.”

 If you have enough equity in your home to take out a loan, the purpose of your loan will then be assessed.

 There are so many things a home equity loan can be used for.
 Home renovations (non-structural), investment properties, investing in the stock market and other personal finances, such as getting a new car or starting up your own business, are all valid loan reasons.

 The key reasons why someone may choose to use their equity are: